 5. Portuguese Water Dog

 The muscular Portuguese Water Dog is loyal and energetic, and one of the big dogs that don't shed.
-Their coat sheds very little and they are considered a hypoallergenic breed, but the Portuguese Water Dog still requires regular grooming.
+Their double coat sheds very little and they are considered the best or make great choice hypoallergenic dogs breed, but the Portuguese Water Dog still requires regular grooming.

 As their name suggests, Porties are water lovers!
 They’re the perfect companion if you’re looking for a dog that enjoys the beach as much as you do.
 They require rigorous daily activity to keep them in tip-top shape.
-Overall though, Porties are easily adaptable to any living environment and make for affectionate family dogs!
+Overall though, Porties are easily adaptable to any living environment and make great for affectionate best hypoallergenic dogs!

 Fun Facts About Portuguese Water Dogs